binhrobles/hackednews/README.md

 Just another Hacker News remix, for learning.
 Wanted to see historically popular posts.
 Without paying for some SQL DB, historical aggregation queries would've been pretty hard / expensive, so just went with a simple month picker vs current feed.

+Consists of 3 pieces:

+- [Remix](/app) acting as the client + client APIs
+- [A Lambda](/packages/functions/liveDataFetch.ts) for periodically fetching the HN front page
+- [A Lambda](/packages/functions/historicalDataFetch.ts) for loading in bulk historical data

 Tech used:

 - [Remix](https://remix.run)